Kirk Alyn: Career

 Alyn gave the Man of Steel a different portrayal to Clark Kent, adding to the element of disguise.
 This was in the tradition of radio's Superman, Bud Collyer.
 By contrast, his successor George Reeves played the dual roles more alike, as pointed out in Gary Grossman's book, Superman: Serial to Cereal.
-The character's flight was effected by having Alyn jump up, at which point he becomes represented by an animated character by way of rotoscoping, which flew away.
+The character's flight was affected by having Alyn jump up, at which point he becomes represented by an animated character by way of rotoscoping, which flew away.
 Alyn had tried "flying" while suspended by hidden wires for the first serial but the wires turned out to be clearly visible and that footage was scrapped.)

 After playing Superman, he again suffered casting problems.
 Apart from featuring in some similar comic book-type serials, he had few roles in television series and movies, some even uncredited, until he retired.

 Alyn was reportedly offered the part of Superman for the television version of 1951, but refused it.
 In 1971, he published an autobiography entitled A Job for Superman.

 Alyn shared a very brief cameo with his serial co-star, Noel Neill, as Sam and Ellen Lane, the parents of the young Lois Lane for the 1978 feature movie, Superman.
 In a brief on-set interview, he explains his method of portraying Superman and Clark Kent, contained in a documentary narrated by Ernie Anderson, The Making of Superman: The Movie (1978).

 In 1981, Alyn appeared as "Pa Cant" in the parody movie Superbman: The Other Movie, a role that lasted only seconds, as Cant dies from heart failure immediately after discovering the strange visitor from the planet "Krapton".

 Alyn made his final movie, the horror movie Scalps, in 1983.

 In 1988, he participated in the 1988 TV special Superman 50th Anniversary Special as himself.
-He also had a very brief appearance in a "Battlestar Galactica" episode.
+He also had a very brief appearance in a Battlestar Galactica episode.